zk-org/zk/CONTRIBUTING.md

 Binaries can be created automatically using `make dist-linux` and `make dist-macos`.

 Unfortunately, `make dist-macos` must be run manually on both an Apple Silicon and Intel chips.
-The Linux builds are created using Docker and [these custom images](https://github.com/zk-org/zk-xcompile).
+The Linux builds are created using Docker and [these custom images](https://github.com/zk-org/zk-xcompile), which are hosted via [ghcr.io within zk-org](https://github.com/orgs/zk-org/packages/container/package/zk-xcompile).

 This process is convoluted because `zk` requires CGO with `mattn/go-sqlite3`, which prevents using Go's native cross-compilation.
 Transitioning to a CGO-free SQLite driver such as [cznic/sqlite](https://gitlab.com/cznic/sqlite) could simplify the distribution process significantly.